British Indian Army: Post Second World War

+12 September 1946 the minister for external affairs in India, Jawaharlal Nehru demanded in a letter to the Commander in Chief and Defence Secretary, that a large-scale reform should be implemented to improve the Indian Army.
+Calcutta had been ravaged by large communal riots, but the British Indian Army was able to restore order.
+Nehru demanded with urgency, that the Indian Army should safeguard India's new democracy.
+Nehru was a nationalist and opposed India's "divide and rule" policy.

-As a result of the Partition of India in 1947, the formations, units, assets, and indigenous personnel of the Indian Army were divided, with two-thirds of the assets being retained by the Dominion of India, and one third going to the new Dominion of Pakistan.
-As quoted by Brian Lapping, 'By comparison with the two great provinces [Punjab & Sindh] partition of the army and the civil service was easy, though by any other standard, it was difficult, wasteful, and destructive. ...
+As a result of the Partition of India in 1947, the formations, units, assets, and indigenous personnel of the Indian Army were divided between the Dominion of India and the Dominion of Pakistan.
+As Brian Lapping wrote, "By comparison with the two great provinces [Bengal & Punjab], partition of the army and the civil service was easy, though by any other standard, it was difficult, wasteful, and destructive. ...
 The men were transferred in their units.
-Regiments of Sikh and Hindu soldiers from the north-west frontier had to make their way through Muslim territory to get out of what was to be Pakistan.'
-Four Gurkha regiments (mostly recruited in Nepal, which was outside India), were transferred from the former Indian Army to the British Army, forming its Brigade of Gurkhas and departing for a new station in Malaya.
-British Army units stationed in India returned to the United Kingdom or were posted to other stations outside India and Pakistan.
-During the transition period after partition, Headquarters British Troops in India, under then Major General Lashmer Whistler, controlled the departing British units.
-The last British unit, 1st Battalion, Somerset Light Infantry, left on 28 February 1948.
+Regiments of Sikh and Hindu soldiers from the north-west frontier had to make their way through Muslim territory to get out of what was to be Pakistan."
+Also in 1947 a final agreement was signed regarding the Gurkha regiments in the British Indian Army.
+Four Gurkha regiments, recruited from both eastern and western Nepal, would join the British Army.
+The remaining six Gurkha regiments of the British Indian Army joined the Dominion of India.
+During the transition period after partition, those Gurkha regiments that were in Pakistan, did their service, but were eventually moved back to India.